Advance Directive Form, Free Download 2026

 What medical treatments can I address in an advance directive?

-A comprehensive advance directive allows you to accept or decline specific medical interventions individually, giving your healthcare team clear guidance rather than forcing them to interpret vague instructions.
+A thorough advance directive allows you to accept or decline specific medical interventions individually, giving your healthcare team clear guidance rather than forcing them to interpret vague instructions.
 Key treatments you can address include: cardiopulmonary resuscitation (CPR), mechanical ventilation (breathing machine), artificial nutrition and hydration (feeding tubes and IV fluids), kidney dialysis, antibiotics for life-threatening infections, blood transfusions, surgery, chemotherapy, and organ or tissue donation preferences.
 You can also specify comfort care preferences, including pain management, palliative sedation, and hospice care.
 Many people create different instructions for different medical scenarios: they might accept all treatments for a reversible condition but decline life support for a terminal illness or permanent unconsciousness.

 Does an advance directive expire?